top of page

 Common culprits include:

-None of these make you weak - they simply lower your baseline, and when your baseline is low, everything in love feels harder.
+None of these make you weak; they simply lower your baseline.
+When your baseline is low, everything in love feels harder.

 Write down your energy leaks.
 Awareness alone starts to shift things.